JowiAoun/JowiAoun/README.md

     <img src='https://img.shields.io/badge/CSS-1572B6?logo=CSS3' height=22/>
 </p>

 Hey!
 My name is Jowi.
-Love everything to do with backend and servers, along with some frontend ocasionally.
+Love everything to do with backend and servers.

 Eager to learn new things every day, whatever it could be, and love to work in teams.
 Do contact me!